More than 5 Million Happy Customers

 7. Ho Chi Minh port in Ho Chi Minh city

-• add Can a Vietnamese citizen invite or guarantee my stay in Vietnam and apply for an e-Visa on my behalf?
+• add Can a Vietnamese citizen invite or guarantee my stay in Vietnam and apply for a Vietnam visa for me on my behalf?

-Vietnamese citizens are not allowed to guarantee a foreigner’s stay in Vietnam with e-Visa.
-Foreigners must apply for an e-Visa through a reputed agency like us.
+No. Vietnamese citizens are not allowed to guarantee a foreigner’s stay in Vietnam with a Vietnam visa.
+Foreigners must apply for Vietnam visa online through a reputed agency like us.

-• add If I use my e-Visa to enter/exit Vietnam, what do I have to do at the checkpoint?
+• add If I use my e visa for Vietnam to enter/exit the country, what do I have to do at the checkpoint?

-Vietnam E-Visa holders must present the printed e-Visa and valid passport at the checkpoint.
+After getting your Vietnam visa online, you must present a printed copy of your visa for Vietnam from India and a valid passport at the checkpoint.

-• add Do I need to personally visit the Vietnam Consulate/Embassy to get my e-Visa?
+• add Do I need to personally visit the Vietnam Consulate/Embassy to submit my Vietnam e visa application?

-No. You do not need to visit the Consulate/Embassy.
-We will process your e-Visa online.
-Indians are eligible for a Vietnam e-Visa.
+No. You do not need to visit the Consulate/Embassy to submit your Vietnam evisa application.
+We will process your Vietnam evisa online as Indians are eligible for Vietnam e visa.

-• add On arrival into Vietnam, what documents do I need to present?
+• add On arrival in Vietnam, what documents do I need to present?

-At entry, you must show that you have a valid hotel booking, confirmed return tickets and sufficient cash in addition to your valid passport and e-Visa.
+At entry, you must show that you have a valid hotel booking, confirmed return tickets, and sufficient cash in addition to your valid passport and Vietnam travel visa.

 • add What are the advantages of applying for a Vietnam e-Visa?